dsk319/devsecops/online-invoicing-system-master/README.md

 3. In your web browser, visit `http://server.com/app-folder/` (change `server.com` above to the actual domain name or IP address of your server, and change `app-folder` to the name of the folder inside your document root where you uploaded the files in step 2).

 4. You should now see the setup wizard in your browser.
-Just follow the steps!
+Just follow the steps!!

 ## Customization